Weather Forecast For Spencer - NewsBreak

 Weather Forecast For Spencer

-SPENCER, MA(Updated at 8am ET)Here's your weather forecast for the next four days.
+SPENCER, WV(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Light wind